harness/developer-hub/docs/infra-as-code-management/workspaces/approval-step.md

 ---
-title: Add Approval Step to Infrastructure stage
+title: Add 'Approval Plan' Step to Infrastructure stage
 description: Learn how to use the Approval Step to review resource changes before applying them
 sidebar_position: 40
 ---

 It is likely that you'd like to see the result and impact of the Terraform plan before applying it against the resources.
 In order to do that, you can add an Approval step to you flow.
 The Approval step will present the following information:
-1. The Resources that were added
+1. The Resources that were added (including Terraform outputs)
 2. The Resources that were deleted
 3. The Resources that were changed
 4. Cost estimation **[coming soon]**